 Create a workspace that’s functional for you.
 It could be a designated home office or a converted broom closet.
 It could be a nearby coffee shop or library.
 As long as you’re comfortable and can focus, you’re good.

 A few months ago I looked at my email inbox and realized it was filled with newsletters I don’t read and don’t even remember subscribing to.
-And I thought, “There is no way I am going through and unsubscribing to each individual newsletter.
-It’s quicker just to delete them every day.”
+Take the time periodically to go through your inbox and unsubscribe to newsletters you don’t read anymore.